PrismLauncher/prismlauncher.org/src/wiki/getting-started.md

   key: Getting Started
   order: 2
 ---
-# Getting started
+# Getting Started

-How to use PolyMc and its functionality
+How to set-up and use PolyMC to its fullest!